OisinThomas/personal_blog/_posts/in-need-of-assistants.md

 majorTag: "Thoughts"
 subTag: "Tech"
 language: "en"
 tags:
-- Tech
+    - tech
-- ChatGPT
+    - chatgpt
-- OpenAI
+    - openai
-- AI
+    - ai
-–-
+---

 OpenAI have had a year to remember, with GPT-3, GPT4, vision, text-to-speech, automated speech... and surely they couldn't have more to offer other than minor tweaks of pricing and performance, right?
 But, they do; and, in many ways I think the latest developments released on their DevDay today are probably the most impactful so far.